Quantum Time-Space Tradeoffs for Matrix Problems: Introduction

 Here we review the methods developed in \cite{Zha19, HM21} that allow us to analyze what a quantum circuit learns about its input by making quantum queries.
-We will assume that the input state starts in the equal superposition state over all inputs, although \cite{Zha19, HM21} generalize this method to other input distributions.
-We can exchange the general query operator $\calO$ with a recording query operator $\calR$ that we define as follows:
+We will assume that the input state $\ket{\psi_0}_\calO$ is the equal superposition state over all inputs, although \cite{Zha19, HM21, Rosmanis21} generalize this method to other input distributions.
+We can exchange the general query operator $\calO$ for the uniform input distribution with a recording query operator $\calR$ that we define as follows: